 A lot of research has focused on how resveratrol appears to have the ability to increase lifespan by counteracting the symptoms of age-related disease (10).
 Many of these studies have focused on how resveratrol activates key genes and pathways that are responsible for controlling lifespan (11).

-Research has shown that calorie restriction has been closely linked with anti-ageing effects (12), and separate studies have found that supplementing certain compounds like resveratrol can have the same beneficial effect (13).
+Research has shown that calorie restriction has been closely linked with anti-aging effects (12), and separate studies have found that supplementing certain compounds like resveratrol can have the same beneficial effect (13).

 A review of studies investigating the link between resveratrol and joint health concludes that there is credible evidence that resveratrol has anti-inflammatory effects (15).